Updated February 24, 2020

 #5 – De-clutter and De-personalize

 One of the most important tasks when selling your house is to de-personalize.
 The more personal items in your house, the less potential buyers can imagine themselves living there.
-Remove a third of your belongings by putting them into storage or donating items you no longer need to a charitable organization.
+Remove excess belongings by putting them into storage or donating items you no longer need to a charitable organization.
 Items such as family photos, memorabilia collections and personal keepsakes should be put out of sight.
-Consider hiring a home stager to maximize the full potential of your home.
-Staging simply involves arranging your furniture and decor to best showcase the floor plan and maximize the use of space.
+We guide our sellers on staging to arrange your furniture and decor to best showcase the floor plan and maximize the use of space.

 #4 – Improve Curb Appeal